Dimension 1 - Social Strategy

 Scoring guidance

-- Score “yes” if the provider’s strategy mentions specific demographic and/or socioeconomic characteristics of the clients it wants to serve.
+• Score “yes” if the provider’s strategy mentions its client segmentation approach with specific demographic and/or socioeconomic characteristics of the client segments it wants to serve and if the board and senior management have a clear and consistent understanding of this.

-- Score “partially” if the strategy mentions at least one characteristic of the clients the provider wishes to serve (e.g., “economically-active,”) but does not detail fully its target client group(s).
-Also score partially if the provider has a mission statement that mentions target clients but the strategy itself does NOT mention them.
+• Score “partially” if the strategy mentions at least basic elements of client segmentation with at least one characteristic of each client segment the provider wishes to serve (e.g., “economically-active,”), but does not detail fully its target client segments.
+Also score “partially” if the provider has a clear mission statement that mentions target client segments with basic characteristics, but the strategy itself does NOT mention them.

-- To verify consistency among answers to this social audit, compare the scoring here to the score for indicator 2B1 (“The provider includes social goals in its operational plan and the CEO/Managing Director holds senior managers accountable for achieving social targets.”)
+• To verify consistency among answers to this social audit, compare the scoring here to the scores and comments for the Essential Practice 2B1 (“The provider includes social goals in its operational plan and the CEO/Managing Director holds senior managers accountable for achieving social targets.”)

 Sources of information